jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.001.png" width="50" />

-To summarize, here is a list traits a command might have:
+To summarize, here is a list of traits a command might have:

 - __(not) executable__
 - __containment__